-Dr. Carlo Conti is an of counsel in the field of life sciences and health law.
+Dr. Carlo Conti is an of counsel in the Life Sciences and Health Law practice group.
 He advises institutions and organisations on questions of life sciences and health law, and on matters of governmental and administrative law.
 He is a member of a number of boards of directors.
 He has many years of professional experience and deep knowledge of all areas of life sciences and health law, as well as governmental and administrative law.
 He held executive positions in the pharmaceutical industry for more than 15 years.
 He then served as member of the State Council for Basel-Stadt Canton, where he was head of the public health department.
 He was also president of the Swiss Conference of Public Health Ministers and chairman of the board of Swiss DRG AG and vice-chairman of the agency council of Swissmedic.

+Wenger Plattner

-Wenger Plattner Aeschenvorstadt 55 4010, Basel Switzerland
+Aeschenvorstadt 55

+4010 Basel

+Switzerland

-Tel: +41 61 279 70 00 Email: carlo.conti@wenger-plattner.ch URL: www.wenger-plattner.ch
+Tel: +41 61 279 70 00

+Email: carlo.conti@wenger-plattner.ch

+URL: www.wenger-plattner.ch/en/specialists/17/conti-carlo

-André S. Berne is an associate in the Corporate and Commercial practice group.
-His primary practice areas consist of Swiss corporate and commercial law, M&A and general contract law.
-In addition, he advises companies and organisations on matters pertaining to healthcare and life sciences law, as well as competition law.
-He represents companies and organisations in German, and in French before courts and authorities.
+André S. Berne is an associate in the Corporate and Commercial Law and Life Sciences and Health Law practice groups.
+He mainly deals with commercial law and various regulatory matters.
+His primary practice areas consist of life sciences and health law, competition law and general contract law.
+Furthermore, he advises companies and organisations on matters pertaining to Swiss corporate and commercial law, administrative law as well as EU law.
+He regularly publishes in his fields of expertise.

+Wenger Plattner

-Wenger Plattner Aeschenvorstadt 55 4010, Basel Switzerland
+Aeschenvorstadt 55

+4010 Basel

+Switzerland